Back to Work Allowance

 Financial assistance is available to employees who qualify for the Back to Work Allowance to further their employment potential, for example, help with interviews, literacy or computer skills.

-Family Income Supplement may be payable if you have at least one dependant child under the age of 22.
+The Working Family Payment may be payable if you have at least one dependant child under the age of 22.
 This weekly tax free supplement is payable if your income is below a certain limit for your family size.
 Your Back to Work Allowance and your earnings will be added together when working out your entitlement to Family Income Supplement.
-Find out more about Family Income Supplement.
+Find out more about Working Family Payment.

-The Back to Work Allowance Scheme is closed to new applicants from 1 May
+The Back to Work Allowance Scheme is closed to new applicants since 1 May

 Further information is available from the Department of Social Protection: